Updated as of 8/18/22

 In the spring semester, employers should not ask for transcripts from students as a condition of attending employer receptions in advance of interviews.
 Recognizing that employers have automated processes requesting transcript information, students are advised to politely decline requests for transcripts, other than when being interviewed.

 Interviews should not be scheduled at times that would conflict with students’ class schedules or any other times that may disrupt students’ studies.
-In no case, should they occur during the Exam Period (see our Academic Calendar for details).
+In no case, should they occur during the Reading or Exam Period (see our Academic Calendar for details).

 All offers to first year students for summer employment should remain open for at least 14 days after the date the offer was made.

 RECRUITING STUDENTS FOR 2L/3L SUMMER POSITIONS